Pantechnicon: Popular culture

 An adventure with a runaway pantechnicon is one of the episodes in the Arnold Bennett novel, The Card (1911).

+Arthur Machen mentions pantechnicon in The Three Impostors (1895): "Then there came a huge pantechnicon warehouse" ('Adventure of the gold Tiberius' from "The Three Impostors").

-M.R.
-James mentions the fire that partially destroyed the Pantechnicon in his ghost story Count Magnus, as having probably destroyed some of his main character's papers.
+M. R. James mentions the fire that partially destroyed the Pantechnicon in his ghost story Count Magnus, as having probably destroyed some of his main character's papers.

-H.G.
-Wells mentions the Pantechnicon as a concert venue in Star Begotten (1937).
+H. G. Wells mentions the Pantechnicon as a concert venue in Star Begotten (1937).